My-DIGI-ID/ddl-verification-controller/README.md

 ## Troubleshooting
 ### Error: javax.management.beanserver: Exception calling isInstanceOf java.lang.ClassNotFoundException...
 - Remove the .m2 folder in your user directory and rebuild with ``mvnw``

+## Verifier initialization
+To create a new verifier you have to create a password hash with bcrypt with a strength factor of 12 Password length may not be greater than 72 bytes because that the maxim password length bcrypt supports only